 Corrupted database tables can cause white screens:

-2. Locate the .htaccess file in your WordPress root directory
+.htaccess file in your WordPress root directory.htaccess_old.htaccess file with default WordPress rules:# BEGIN WordPress

 <IfModule mod_rewrite.c>